-Research: We focus on bioactive compound discovery from different plant sources using an array of assays screening for specific health properties such as cancer inhibition, cardiovascular, obesity.
+Research: Focus is on bioactive compound discovery from different plant sources using an array of assays screening for specific health properties such as cancer inhibition, cardiovascular, obesity.
 Also, the biosynthesis of secondary metabolites (specific phenolics, terpenoids, others) of potential use for their unique functional and bioactive properties under pre- and post-harvest stresses.

 Dr. Kerri B. Gehring is a president and CEO of the International HACCP Alliance.
 She has helped standardize HACCP training programs, assisted with the development of the train-the-trainer course and the accreditation program for HACCP training providers.
 She lead the efforts to develop ten generic HACCP models for USDA.

 Research: Post-harvest treatment technologies, bioprocess engineering, biomass valorization, shelf-life preservation, mycotoxins, food safety, agricultural biosecurity, agricultural terrorism risk assessment, storage and packaging methods, design based research, innovative instructional strategies for teaching engineering